-Born in 1988 in Iran, Arash Ghahari Kermani is a Dallas-based visual artist.
-He has earned a BA in Sculpture from Hacettepe University in Turkey and an MFA in Studio Arts from West Texas A&M University.
+Born in 1988 in Iran, Arash Ghahari is a Dallas-based visual artist.
+He has earned a PhD in Visual and Performing Arts from The University of Texas at Dallas, an MFA in Studio Arts from West Texas A&M University, and a BA in Sculpture from Hacettepe University in Turkey.
 Ghahari has exhibited internationally and taught at various institutions, including West Texas A&M University, Amarillo College, Jinan University in China, and the University of Texas at Dallas.
 His figurative sculptures arise from a philosophical inquiry into our postmodern condition, where human existence becomes increasingly simplified and regulated by systems of control, reduction, and technological efficiency.
 Through these sculptures and installations, Ghahari creates grotesque, humanoid forms—distorted, overturned, decaying, and trapped bodies within literal frames and cages—that serve as material symbols of our modern ontological crisis.
-He refers to this approach as grotesque enframing™: a concept that reinterprets Martin Heidegger’s critique of modern technology (Gestell) through the lens of grotesque aesthetics.
+He refers to this approach as The Grotesque Enframing: a concept that reinterprets Martin Heidegger’s critique of modern technology (Gestell) through the lens of grotesque aesthetics.
 While Heidegger viewed technology as a powerful force that reduces beings to an existential reserve, Ghahari uses the grotesque to disrupt this reductionist framework.
 In his work, bodily excess, deformation, and symbolic inversion create a space for complexity, ambiguity, and resistance.
 These figures inhabit liminal, dream-like realms—echoing the Renaissance painters’ sogni dei pittori (space of dreams).
 Inverted figures and hybrid half-man, half-beast forms challenge traditional categories, inviting viewers into space frames (at times literally) where the grotesque is not just abject but also revelatory.
 Pain, death, and degradation are shown not as negative endpoints but as essential, creative states.

 EDUCATION

-2025 – Teaching Associate: Instructor of Introduction to Sculpture (Studio Art), University of Texas at Dallas
+2025 – Teaching Associate: Instructor of Introduction to Sculpture (Studio Art), The University of Texas at Dallas

 2025 – Instructor of Record: Art History Survey II and Drawing, Jinan University, Guangzhou, Guangdong, China – International Summer Online Session